All Episodes

 And it has required a lot of money.

-And it hasn't, it hasn't come from the poor.
+And it hasn't come from the poor.

 Now, let me give you a couple of pull quotes from this piece.

-Taking from those who have more and giving to those who have less.
+And the theme of this is, redistribution is great, taking from those who have more and giving to those who have less.

-On paper in theory, oh man, it just sounds so wonderfully compassionate.
+On paper, in theory, oh man, it just sounds so wonderfully compassionate.

-It's actually the epitome of mean, if you if you ask me, I mean just take it down to base terms.
+It's actually the epitome of mean, if you ask me.

 And why?

-Because somebody is has earned it.
+Because somebody has earned it.

 Are they required to give it back?